abdelhamid-f-nasser/Restaurant-App/README.md

 - Add favourite Icon toggle (shows state of favourite in item details)
 - Add notices for actions
 - Group items by count
+- !! decrement item from count or remove !!